 sudo apt-get install wine

-How to Run and Install Exe File:
+How to Run and Install Exe File on Linux or Ubuntu:

-In the above section, I have already mentioned the process of installing a Windows program on a Linux OS.
+Method#1: In the above section, I have already mentioned the process of installing a Windows program on a Linux OS.
 However, if the method does not work, you can use the command method to open and run exe file.
 The command should be something like this:

 A Linux Mint user can use the command for the same purpose: